-Catherine Nakalembe, Harvest East Africa Lead, led four intensive remote sensing trainings this past month in Uganda, Kenya, Tanzania and Rwanda.
-The focus was on teaching staff in agricultural ministries how to use and Earth Observation tools for assessing crops and crop forecasting.
+Catherine Nakalembe, Harvest Eastern Africa Lead, led four intensive remote sensing trainings this past month in Uganda, Kenya, Tanzania and Rwanda.
+The focus was on teaching staff in agricultural ministries how to use Earth Observation tools for assessing crops and crop forecasting.

 In Uganda, working with coordinator for the regional bulletin, Catherine first helped the team finalize the end-of-season crop report, for the first time integrating it with the climate forecast.
 Following that effort, the training took place.
 Robert Lim from the Office of the Prime Minister made an observation about the tangible impact of crop monitors on policy and personal decision-making for food security:

 “In the last 3 dry seasons, Karamoja has never declared a drought or famine because people are working and earning money.
 There has been an 80% reduction of food aid to Karamoja from the Uganda Department of Disaster Preparedness." - NUSAF3 Director Robert Lim.